Planning family holidays with kids

 Involving kids in holiday planning

 You could get some books from the library or find some websites about the places you’re going.
 This way your children can look at pictures and tell you what looks like fun.
-You could read or tell some stories from the place you’ll visit, or learn a few words of the language if you’re going overseas.
+You could read or tell some stories from the places you’ll visit, or learn a few words of the language if you’re going overseas.

 If your children are younger, you can come up with a basic plan and give them some options to choose from.